Leonie Walsh: Career

-Leonie Walsh is an experienced leader and adviser in technological innovation with a background that spans more than 30 years of experience across a diverse range of industries and applications with companies including Visy, South East Water and Henkel in Victoria and internationally for Dow Chemical.
+Leonie Walsh is an adviser in technological innovation with a background that spans more than 30 years of experience across a diverse range of industries and applications with companies including Visy, South East Water and Henkel in Victoria and internationally for Dow Chemical.

 She was the first Lead Scientist in Victoria from 2013–2016.
 In this capacity Leonie was a contributing member on the Future Industries Ministerial Advisory Council, provided contributions to the Education State activities and STEM plan via the Tech Schools STEM Future Industries Advisory Panel, represented Victoria on the Forum of Australian Chief Scientists and participated on a range of government and industry advisory committees and funding assessment panels spanning innovation, education, new energy, ICT and advanced manufacturing.

 Walsh holds a BSc and an MSc from Swinburne University, an MBA from the Australian Graduate School of Management and is a Fellow of the Australian Academy of Technological Sciences and Engineering.
 Dr Walsh also received an Honorary Doctorate from Swinburne University of Technology for contributions to Science, Innovation and the Community.

 Walsh’s most recent focus has been in the renewable energy and Clean Technology sectors with current roles including the Chair of the Board for the Center for New Energy Technologies (C4NET), member of AusNet Services Commercial Energy Services Forum and Board member of the Victorian Cleantech Cluster and Victorian Clean Technology Fund.
 She has also worked on energy storage and new energy technologies with organisations such as ACOLA, on the "Opportunities of energy storage and deployment" in Australia.